Haldane Wins Section I Title in Thriller

 In the annual Section I, Class D title game between Haldane and rival Tuckahoe, the Blue Devils won a thriller, 27-21, holding off a late Tigers drive with a diving interception by Michael Murray.

 Brody Corless had a 38-yard return on the ensuing kickoff, putting the Blue Devils at midfield.
-On 3rd and 7, quarterback Ryan Van Tassel found Jake Thomas wide-open in the middle, and he ran 47 yards for the score.
+On third-and-7, quarterback Ryan Van Tassel found Jake Thomas wide open in the middle, and he ran 47 yards for the score.

 The Tigers stuffed the run and took over.
 After a 36-yard pass put them on the Haldane 36, Giachinta sacked Colacicco for a 12-yard loss.
-Facing third and 22, Colacicco rifled a pass to Connor Brice for a 38-yard gain.
-On the next play the quarterback ran it in from the 2-yard line to put Tuckahoe up 14-7 with 2:26 in the half.
+Facing third-and-22, Colacicco rifled a pass to Connor Brice for a 38-yard gain.
+On the next play, the quarterback ran it in from the 2-yard line to put Tuckahoe up 14-7 with 2:26 to go in the half.

-After a drive that included to passes to Giachinta that covered 38 yards, Haldane was at the Tuckahoe four-yard line with 30 seconds left.
-Coach Ryan McConville opted to call a timeout and, on the next play, Van Tassel scrambled left on the next play and threw an interception, keeping the score at 14-7.
+After a drive that included two passes to Giachinta that covered 38 yards, Haldane was at the Tuckahoe 4-yard line with 30 seconds left.
+Coach Ryan McConville opted not to call a timeout and, on the next play, Van Tassel scrambled left and threw an interception, keeping the score at 14-7.

 McConville said he told his team at halftime “what a great story it was going to be when we come back and win.”

-Tuckahoe started the second half with the football; Colacicco fired another deep ball to Snyder for a 38-yard gain that put the ball at the Haldane 15.
-After a sack and incomplete pass, the Tigers faced a fourth and 29.
+Tuckahoe started the second half with the football; Colacicco fired another deep pass to Snyder for a 38-yard gain that put the ball at the Haldane 15.
+After a sack and incomplete pass, the Tigers faced a fourth-and-29.
 Colacicco took a shot with a pass to the end zone, but Van Tassel picked it off to give the Blue Devils the ball at the 20-yard line.

 Photos by Skip Pearlman

-With 1:04 left on third and 2 from the Tuckahoe 41, Haldane needed a first down to seal the game, and Giachinta got it and the Blue Devils ran out the clock.
+With 1:04 left on third-and-2 from the Tuckahoe 41, Haldane needed a first down to seal the game.
+Giachinta got it and the Blue Devils ran out the clock.

-Giachinta finished with 202 yards rushing on 23 carries and Van Tassel completed 11 for 17 passes for 156 yards.
+Giachinta finished with 202 yards rushing on 23 carries and Van Tassel completed 11 of 17 passes for 156 yards.